RECRUIT STRATEGICALLY TO ATTRACT ALL PROSPECTIVE STUDENTS WHO ARE GOOD CANDIDATES FOR YOUR PROGRAM.

 - FIND CREATIVE WAYS TO REACH POTENTIAL MAJORS.

-Possibilities for engaging potential majors include social media, promotional “tents” on cafeteria tables, and posters, fliers, or banners around campus.
+Possibilities for engaging potential majors include social media, video walls, promotional “tents” on cafeteria tables, and posters, fliers, or banners around campus.
 Look for opportunities to make a personal connection; for example, faculty or current students can reach out to accepted students by email, mail, or phone to answer questions and to help them feel welcome.

 - WELCOME STUDENTS WHO ARE NEW TO COMPUTING.